base-link/base/hint.md

       read password
 ```

-There are 3 syntaxes for forms, depending on what you want to do.
+There are 3 syntaxes for forms, depending on what you want to
+do.

 1. **Basic forms**: These are defining constructors for objects.
-2. **Alias forms**: These are giving a new (typically shorter) API to an existing form with a potentially complex signature.
+2. **Alias forms**: These are giving a new (typically shorter)
+   Mesh to an existing form with a potentially complex
+   signature.
-3. **Enumerated forms**: These "enum forms" are lists of possible values a form can take.
-Each enum "case" is considered a type of this form, but you can also use the enum form directly to specify a form.
+3. **Enumerated forms**: These "enum forms" are lists of
+   possible values a form can take.
+Each enum "case" is
+   considered a type of this form, but you can also use the enum
+   form directly to specify a form.

 The above is a _basic form_ (a "base form").
-Next here is an _alias form_ (a "like form").
+Next here is an
+_alias form_ (a "like form").

 ```
 form x